 Overview

-Russo’s practice is informed, among others, by an eclectic range of sources, from architecture and science-fiction to psychology and criminology.
-She is intrigued by dangerous moments in history in which ancient myths and symbols merge with political ideologies to ground political narratives, often with disastrous consequences.
-Her works demonstrate the failures of personal, artistic or national utopias, and the blurring of boundaries between history and fantasy.
+Karen Russo’s multidisciplinary practice draws from a wide array of sources, including architecture, science fiction, psychology, and criminology.
+She is particularly fascinated by historical moments in which ancient myths and symbols intersect with political ideologies, shaping narratives that often have profound and sometimes catastrophic consequences.
+Her work explores the failures of personal, artistic, and national utopias, and examines the porous boundaries between history and fantasy.

-Karen Russo has exhibited in such venues as the Barbican, Hayward Gallery Project Space, V&A Museum, Tate Modern, 176, Delfina and Paradise Row in London, Busan biennial in Korea, Montevideo in Amsterdam, Grosse Kunstschau, Haus der Kulturen Der Welt: HKW and Krefeld Museum in Germany, Arquebuse in Geneva, the Israel Museum, the Center for Contemporary Art and Tel Aviv Museum in Israel.
-Some of her works are part of the collection of the Israel Museum, Jerusalem and of the Tel Aviv Museum of Art.
+Russo has exhibited widely at major international institutions, including the Barbican, Hayward Gallery Project Space, V&A Museum, Tate Modern, 176, Delfina, and Paradise Row in London; the Busan Biennale in South Korea; Montevideo in Amsterdam; Grosse Kunstschau and Haus der Kulturen der Welt (HKW) in Germany; Arquebuse in Geneva; and in Israel at the Israel Museum, the Center for Contemporary Art, and the Tel Aviv Museum of Art.
+Her works are held in the permanent collections of the Israel Museum (Jerusalem) and the Tel Aviv Museum of Art.

 Works